Freud's psychoanalytic theories: Anxiety and defense mechanisms

 When anxiety occurs, the mind's first response is to seek rational ways of escaping the situation by increasing problem-solving efforts and a range of defense mechanisms may be triggered.
 These are ways that the ego develops to help deal with the id and the superego.
 Defense mechanisms often appear unconsciously and tend to distort or falsify reality.
 When the distortion of reality occurs, there is a change in perception which allows for a lessening in anxiety, resulting in a reduction of the tension one experiences.
-Sigmund Freud noted a number of ego defenses that were noted throughout his work, but his daughter, Anna Freud, developed and elaborated on them.
+Sigmund Freud noted a number of ego defenses throughout his work; his daughter, Anna Freud, developed and elaborated on them.

 The defense mechanisms are as follows: 1) Denial is believing that what is true is actually false 2) Displacement is taking out impulses on a less threatening target 3) Intellectualization is avoiding unacceptable emotions by focusing on the intellectual aspects 4) Projection is attributing uncomfortable feelings to others 5) Rationalization is creating false but believable justifications 6) Reaction Formation is taking the opposite belief because the true belief causes anxiety 7) Regression is going back to a previous stage of development 8) Repression is pushing uncomfortable thoughts out of conscious awareness 9) Suppression is consciously forcing unwanted thoughts out of our awareness 10) Sublimation is redirecting ‘wrong’ urges into socially acceptable actions.
 These defenses are not under our conscious control and our unconscious will use one or more to protect ourselves from stressful situations.
 They are natural and normal and without these, neurosis develops, such as anxiety states, phobias, obsessions, or hysteria.